insolar/docs/docs/source/requester.rst

 * Has a short lifespan.
 * Expires upon first use.
-* Protects from duplicate requests.
+* Protects from request duplicates.

 .. tip:: Due to these qualities, a new seed is required to form each signed contract request.

 .. caution:: Since the seed is generated by a node, each subsequent contract request containing the seed must be sent to the node in question.
-Otherwise, a node will reject the seed generated by a different one.
-To ensure that the contract request is routed to the correct node, make sure to retrieve all the cookies from the node and store them in the HTTP client intended for re-use as described in the :ref:`preparation step <cookie>`.
+Otherwise, a node will reject the seed generated by a different node.
+To ensure that the contract request is routed to the correct node, retrieve all the cookies from the node and store them in the HTTP client intended for re-use as described in the :ref:`preparation step <cookie>`.

 To be able to send signed requests, create a seed getter function to re-use upon forming each such request.